cs-fullstack-master/frontend-react-intro/README.md

 ### Exercise 1:
 Create a new create-react-app program.
 Create a new component.
 Don’t pass anything.
 Only text on screen.
 ### Exercise 2:
 Create a new create-react-app program.
-Create a new component.
-Create BankAccount.
+Create a new BankAccount component.
 Pass firstName and accountBalance.